ckim812/portfolio/README.md

 I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
 ```
----

 ## Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

 ```
 GIVEN I need to sample a potential employee's previous work